-A nonblocking collective call indicates that the system may start copying data out 45of the send buffer and into the receive buffer.
-The buffers should not be accessed after a 46 47nonblocking collective operation is called, until it completed.
-Collective operations complete when the local part of the operation has been performed (i.e., the semantics are guaranteed)

-1 and all buffers can be accessed.
-Similarly to the blocking case, this does not imply that 2 other processes have completed or even started the operation.
-However, implementations 3 can synchronize during a collective operation which might result in a synchronization of the 4 processes if blocking completion functions (e.g., MPI\WAIT) are used.
+A nonblocking collective call indicates that the system may start copying data out of the send buffer and into the receive buffer.
+All associated buffers should not be accessed between the initiation and the completion of a nonblocking collective operation.
+Collective operations complete locally when the local part of the operation has been performed (i.e., the semantics are guaranteed) and all buffers can be accessed.
+Similarly to the blocking case, this does not imply that other processes have completed or even started the operation.
+However, calling blocking completion functions (e.g., MPI_WAIT) may synchronize the calling processes.